nf-core/taxprofiler/docs/output.md

 </details>

 Note that you will only find samples that went through the run merging step in this directory.
 For samples that had a single run or library will not go through this step of the pipeline and thus will not be present in this directory.

-⚠️ You must make sure to turn on the saving of the reads from the previous preprocessing step you may have turned on, if you have single-run or library reads in your pipeline run, and wish to save the final reads that go into classification/profiling!
+This directory and it's FASTQ files will only be present if you supply `--save_runmerged_reads`.Alternatively, if you wish only to have the 'final' reads that go into classification/profiling (i.e., that may have additional processing), do not specify this flag but rather specify `--save_analysis_ready_reads`, in which case the reads will be in the folder `analysis_ready_reads`

 ### Bracken